Palexer/vocabulary-trainer/README.md

 ## Installation

+The VocabularyTrainer is currently available for Windows, macOS, Linux and Android.
+Please note, that the focus is not on mobile, that's why the Android version isn't that polished.

 ### Windows

-- Download the .exe file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases) and execute it.
+- Download the .exe.zip file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases), unzip it and execute the .exe file it.

 ### Linux